samkag/My-final-project/README.md

 * Partners section
 * Team section
 * Footer section
+The footer section contains links to different pages of the website and subscription for leaning newsletters still not functional
 3. Blog page
 It is meant to help the learner get more information about different lesson in the module.
 It has two sections
 * Category section
 * Article section
+* Footer section
+The footer section contains links to different pages of the website and subscription for leaning newsletters still not functional
 4. Lessons page
 It is made up of different sections
 * Header setion